 The first thing to note is that every one of these lines is different.
 The theory, I suppose, is that each weapon has a different profile and will feel different in play.
 Note the average, high, low, and ranges of each block (creature, melee, or ranged).
 It's hard to see much in the way of trends besides the fact that variance (the range of damage possible) increases the higher the roll.
 This reflects the basic fact that some weapons are fairly consistent in their damage dealing, whereas others are fairly explosive.
 A mace deals from 2-10 damage, but a greatsword ranges from 2-18 and a fusil (longarm gun) ranges from 2-24!

-Is all this difference warranted, useful, or interesting.
-My gut says no, no, and no. For instance, clubs, hammers, and maces all have different damage profiles, but the differences are really minor.
+Is all this difference warranted, useful, or interesting?
+For instance, clubs, hammers, and maces all have different damage profiles, but the differences are really minor.
 I feel like the whole table could have been reduced to 5 or 6 types of damage profiles.
 Also, while there will always be arguments when it comes to realism and weapon damage, the lethality of bows, specifically, and missile weapons in general, are probably inflated.
 Especially considering they represent the potential of dealing damage at a distance, without receiving damage in return.

 Here is a chart of weapons ranked by average damage, with a 0.5 bonus calculated in for those that ignore a point of armor.